hmvictor/radar-netbeans/README.md

 ![Source Menu](http://wiki.radar-netbeans.googlecode.com/hg/images/radar-2.1/sourcesMenu.png)

-This are the ways to retrieve the issues:
+These are the ways to retrieve the issues:

 ### Get Issues From Server